mascotte-scripts/linus.github.io/index.md

 ## Why name the project Linus?

 It's named after creator of Linux, Linus Torvalds.
-Linux is a personal favourite of Mascotte45, who actually used Debian Linux for some of his early FiveM projects.
+Linux is a personal favourite OS of Mascotte45